|These rules and

 Times may vary slightly due to scheduling.

-Thursday - depending on number of entries, judging may begin Thursday afternoon for piano solos/duets.
+Depending on number of entries, judging may begin Thursday afternoon,

 Quiz Bowl Preliminary Rounds 3:00 p.m. and after